Who We Are

-- Billing information about you at your clinic
+Billing information about you at your clinic

   - Most other health information about you held by those who must follow these laws

   - Royal Life Centers LLC puts in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.

   - Royal Life Centers LLC reasonably limits uses and disclosures to the minimum necessary to accomplish their intended purpose.

-- Covered entities must have procedures in place to limit who can view and access your health information as well as implement training programs for employees about how to protect your health information.
+  - Royal Life Centers LLC has procedures in place to limit who can view and access your health information as well as implements training for employees about how to protect your health information and HIPAA education.

   - Any business associates of Royal Life Centers LLC also must put in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.

   - Ask to see and get a copy of your health records